SmokeBellew1/entsoe_conf/_speakers/christian-buchel.md

 published: true
 ---

 Christian Buchel is the __Deputy-CEO, Chief Digital & International Officer (CDIO), of Electricité Réseau Distribution France (ERDF)__, distribution system operator in charge of operating, developing and maintaining the medium-voltage and low-voltage power grids across 95% of France’s mainland territory.

-He is also __Vice-Chaiman of EDSO__, a European association representing leading electricity distribution system companies that are cooperating to bring European Smart Grids from vision to reality.
+He is also __Vice-Chairman of EDSO__, a European association representing leading electricity distribution system companies that are cooperating to bring European Smart Grids from vision to reality.

 Prior to this, Christian Buchel has held various top-management positions within the EDF Group.
 He has notably been Member of the Board and COO of Energie Baden-Württemberg (EnBW) in Germany as well as CEO of Electricité de Strasbourg.